Trick-or-What? Pandemic Halloween is a mixed bag all around

 The family holiday so many look forward to each year is going to look different in the pandemic as parents and the people who provide Halloween fun navigate a myriad of restrictions and safety concerns.

-Some were looking extra-forward to Halloween this year because it falls on a Saturday, with a monthly blue moon to boot.
+Some were looking extra-forward to Halloween this year because it falls on a Saturday.

-Decisions are outstanding in many areas on whether to allow kids to go door to door or car trunk to car trunk in parking lots in search of candy, with Los Angeles first banning trick-or-treating, then downgrading its prohibition to a recommendation.
+Decisions are outstanding in many areas on whether to allow kids to go door to door in search of candy, with Los Angeles first banning trick-or-treating, then downgrading its prohibition to a recommendation.

 Other events have been canceled or changed, from California's Half Moon Bay to New York's legendary Sleepy Hollow — and points in between.